All Episodes

 I mean, it's pretty amazing.

-You know, that it's now become the epicenter of the left-wing fascist movement to ban free speech, conservative speech.
+Do you realize how hysterical it is at Berkeley of all places, you know, that it's now become the epicenter of the left-wing fascist movement to ban free speech, conservative speech?

 Now, if you're too young to remember, believe it or not, the so-called free speech movement got its start at UC Berkeley.

-Berkeley was so tolerant that so many wacko points of views that conservatives used to use at Berkeley.
+Berkeley was so tolerant at so many wacko points of views that conservatives used to use at Berkeley.

-And you know, communists, dictators, you know, it's just like you know, a Makma Denijad wants to come to America.
+And, you know, communists, dictators, you know, it's just like, you know, a Machma Denijad wants to come to America.

 Sure, go to an Ivy League college, speak there.

-Anyway, the free speech movement, I got this from Wikipedia was the a student protest which took place during the 1964-65 academic year on the University of California, Berkeley, under the informal leadership of students Mario Savio and other left-wing activists.
+Anyway, the free speech movement, I got this from Wikipedia, was a student protest which took place during the 1964-65 academic year on the University of California, Berkeley, under the informal leadership of students Murillo Savio and other left-wing activists.

 Well, here we are.